Overview of Disorders of Fluid Volume

 Several other natriuretic factors have been identified, including atrial natriuretic peptide (ANP), brain natriuretic peptide (BNP), and a C-type natriuretic peptide (CNP).

 ANP is secreted by cardiac atrial tissue.
 Concentration increases in response to ECF volume overload (eg, heart failure, chronic kidney disease, cirrhosis with ascites) and primary aldosteronism and in some patients with primary hypertension.
 Decreases have occurred in the subset of patients with nephrotic syndrome who have presumed ECF volume contraction.
-High concentrations increase Na excretion and increase GFR even when BP is low.
+High concentrations increase sodium excretion and increase GFR even when blood pressure is low.

 BNP is synthesized mainly in the atria and left ventricle and has similar triggers and effects to ANP.
 BNP assays are readily available.
 High BNP concentration is used to diagnose volume overload.